pagkly/Zed/Investopedia4/Degrees of Freedom Definition.md

 ## Chi-Square Tests

-There are two different kinds of [[Chi-Square tests]](https://www.investopedia.com/terms/c/chi-square-statistic.asp): the test of independence, which asks a question of relationship, such as, "Is there a relationship between gender and SAT scores?"; and the [[goodness-of-fit test]](https://www.investopedia.com/terms/g/goodness-of-fit.asp), which asks something like "If a coin is tossed 100 times, will it come up heads 50 times and tails 50 times?"
+There are two different kinds of [[Chi-Square tests]](https://www.investopedia.com/terms/c/chi-square-statistic.asp): the test of independence, which asks a question of relationship, such as, "Is there a relationship between gender and SAT scores?"; and the [[goodness-of-fit test]](https://www.investopedia.com/terms/g/goodness-of-fit.asp), which asks something like "If a coin is tossed 100 times, [[Will|will]] it come up heads 50 times and tails 50 times?"

 For these tests, degrees of freedom are utilized to determine if a certain [[null hypothesis]](https://www.investopedia.com/terms/n/null_hypothesis.asp) can be rejected based on the total number of variables and samples within the experiment.
 For example, when considering students and course choice, a sample size of 30 or 40 students is likely not large enough to generate significant data.
 Getting the same or similar results from a study using a sample size of 400 or 500 students is more valid.